yiisoft/yii2/docs/guide/console-fixture.md

 // apply several fixtures to several tables.
 Note that there should not be any whitespace between ",", it should be one string. yii fixture users,users_profiles

+// apply all fixtures
+yii fixture/apply all

+// same as above
+yii fixture all

 // apply fixtures to the table users, but fixtures will be taken from different path. yii fixture users --fixturePath='@app/my/custom/path/to/fixtures'